nklingen/DocRankingWebsite/content/docs/Timeline.md

         total_loss += loss.item()
 ```

-A significant improvement was seen when implementing a dual encoder setup.
-The setup uses two different heads, one for the query data and one for the answers.
+On a tip from Raffle, we implemented a Dual Encoder, wherein the create two heads, one for the query data and one for the answers.
+Thus the two inputs are no longer encoded in the same model, and each encoder can specialise on its respective input.

 During a training step the model will update part of the stale index, as seen in the code to the right.
 This updated stale index is used to score the given document for new incoming queries.
 In such, we collect gradients from both the indexing of answers and the scoring of questions and conversations (but later detach the model for the answers).
 We only calculate a single loss based on the scoring, and then backpropagate this loss onto the two seperate heads.

 ![BERT 3]({{< baseurl >}}/images/BERT3.png)